brucek/brucek.github.io/_drafts/power-irv.md

 The idea is that by running the 3 pairwise elections and taking the highest total count, we will pick the best coalition-builder.
 If one of the candidates were to drop out, who can build the strongest coalition including their supporters?

-This is the trick to fixing the center squeeze problem - if either of the IRV losers can combine forces to defeat a center-squeezed winner, they should win - and by taking the highest vote total overall, you see which coalition has the greatest overall support.
+This is the trick to fixing the center squeeze problem - if either of the IRV losers can combine forces to defeat a center-squeezed winner, they should win - and by taking the highest vote total overall, you can see which coalition has the greatest overall support.

 <sub><sup>* In case a voter only ranked 1 of the last 3, we just split their vote and count it 1/2 for **both** when their only choice is removed since they gave us no preference</sup></sub>
 <sub><sup>** We do have to worry about a 2-way tie, but guess what?
 We just found the pairwise winner for that scenario too 😉</sup></sub>